JUS1009 International Commercial Law and Arbitration: An Experiential Learning Approach

 None

-- key contractual clauses (payment, delivery terms, responsibility, termination, and some others) and boilerplate clauses.
+- Key contractual clauses (payment, delivery terms, responsibility, termination, choice of law, dispute resolution and some others) and boilerplate clauses.
 Risk allocation.

-- contemporary challenges to international business contracts.
-Specific contractual responses: human rights clauses, sustainability clauses, etc.
+- Contemporary challenges to international business contracts.
+Role of sanctions.
+Specific contractual responses: human rights clauses, sustainability clauses, sanction clauses, etc.

 Learning Outcome